Privacy Policy

 We will not typically rely on consent to process personal information, but where we do so, you can withdraw your consent at any time by emailing us at privacy@auror.co.

-Please note that the table above only captures the processing of personal information for which we act as a controller (whether independently or jointly): to the extent that a User processes your personal information as an independent controller, please see the relevant privacy statement (or equivalent) of that User for the details of any lawful bases that the User relies on.
+Please note that the table above only captures the processing of personal information for which we act as a controller.
+To the extent that a User processes your personal information as a controller, please see the relevant privacy statement (or equivalent) of that User for the details of any lawful bases that the User relies on.

 Sharing your personal information

-Where we process your personal information as a controller (whether jointly or independently), we may share your personal information with third parties.
+Where we process your personal information as a controller, we may share your personal information with third parties.
 Including:

 • With contractors or other third parties that provide services on our behalf as a processor – note that the only processor we currently use is Microsoft Azure, which hosts the Software;